T0astBread/neonfox/README.md

 ## Installation
 1. Install the Add-on like you would normally

-If you also want the monospace font (or any font you like if you know CSS:
+If you also want the monospace font (or any font you like if you know CSS):

 2. Open `about:profiles`
 3. Click `Open Directory` in the `Root Directory` column of the default profile